SarvarKh/ofn-wiki/Releasing.md

 Draft a [new release](https://github.com/openfoodfoundation/openfoodnetwork/releases/new) in the Github UI. **Base the release on the commit with the last merged PR you want to include** ('Target->Recent Commits') and not `master`.
 There's always a chance new PR's are merged between the draft is created and the actual release is published, so this makes the release consistent.
 If you take a look at the master branch in [Semaphore](https://semaphoreci.com/openfoodfoundation/openfoodnetwork-2/branches/master), you should see the Transifex commit you just made in the steps above (named "Update all locales with the latest Transifex translations").

-**Make sure the notes can be understood by humans** using the types of changes specified by [Keep a changelog](https://keepachangelog.com) and use only the sections that have at least one PR in it.
-Keep in mind these notes are the source of truth for everyone: devs, product people and users.
+**Make sure the notes can be understood by humans.** List all user-facing changes first under their own headline.
+Then list the rest of the changes.
 Mention any dependencies on [ofn-install](https://github.com/openfoodfoundation/ofn-install) as well.
+Copy the user-facing changes to the #instance-managers Slack channel so that they can let people know.

-Unless agreement has been reached in the [#dev](https://openfoodnetwork.slack.com/messages/C2GQ45KNU) Slack channel that a major release is appropriate, releases only bump up the minor version (eg: from 1.16.0 to 1.17.0).
+A lot of releases contain only minor bug fixes and tech updates.
+We then increase the patch version number (1.0.x).
+If there are significant user-facing changes, we bump the minor version number (1.x.0).
+The major number is only updated for very big changes like the Spree upgrade from v1 to v2.

 ### Update the Github issue